 Cancer is the result of uncontrolled, abnormal cell growth triggered by mutations in the genes of a cell.
 Most cancers are caused by gene changes that start in a single cell but grow and spread.
 Sometimes cancer runs in families.
 This is called an inherited gene mutation.
 But most often, cancers are not clearly linked to the genes we inherit.
 Genetic testing looks for gene mutations that may put a person at risk of developing a disease.
-Geneticists at our hospital near Chicago may recommend genetic testing for patients who have a family history that suggests cancer may be inherited.
+Geneticists at our hospital in Chicago may recommend genetic testing for patients who have a family history that suggests cancer may be inherited.

 Part of the multidisciplinary care team at our Illinois cancer center, geneticists take the time to talk with each patient in detail about his or her test results, diagnosis and answer any questions.
-The Midwestern care team includes doctors and clinicians working together to attack the cancer while providing evidence-based supportive therapies to help reduce side effects from cancer treatment.
+The CTCA Chicago care team includes doctors and clinicians working together to attack the cancer while providing evidence-based supportive therapies to help reduce side effects from cancer treatment.
 Our nutritionists, rehabilitation therapists, naturopathic clinicians and other care team members work together with your medical oncologist to manage side effects and improve quality of life.